dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 <img src="{{ '/assets/img/almost-there.mov' | prepend: site.baseurl }}" style="width: 300px; border-width: 1px; border-color: #b20600; border-style: double;" alt="">

 We are almost there.
-Let's now animate our borders too.
-And introduce that randomness I keep mentioning.
+Next, let's animate our borders too, and introduce that randomness I keep mentioning.
 Also, let's change the preview background and see how our letters perform on a darker stage.

 ```swift
 struct SingleWord: View {